How does this medication work? What will it do for me?

-Each round, deeply biconvex, off-white, sugar-coated tablet contains 53.5 mg cyclophosphamide monohydrate equivalent to 50 mg anhydrous cyclophosphamide.
+Each round, deeply biconvex, off-white, sugar-coated tablet contains 53.5 mg of cyclophosphamide monohydrate, equivalent to 50 mg of anhydrous cyclophosphamide.
 Nonmedicinal ingredients: calcium carbonate, cellulose, dibasic calcium phosphate, gelatin, glycerin, lactose, magnesium stearate, polyethylene glycol, polysorbate, povidone, silicon dioxide, starch (corn), sucrose, talc, titanium dioxide, and wax.

 How should I use this medication?

 The recommended dose of cyclophosphamide varies widely according to the specific condition being treated, the response to therapy, and other medications being used.
 The dose is based on body weight.
 It is available as an intravenous (into the vein) injection and as an oral tablet.

 The intravenous form is injected into a specially prepared site on the skin.
 The dosing regimen for this medication varies widely.
 Tablets are sometimes taken on a daily basis in smaller doses, but can also be given in larger doses for a few days at a time with 2- to 4-week intervals between doses.

 The intravenous form of the medication is sometimes administered twice a week, but larger doses may be given once every 3 to 4 weeks depending on the condition being treated.
 The intravenous form of cyclophosphamide is always given under the supervision of a doctor.
 Very careful handling of this medication is required.
 It is always given in a hospital or similar setting with access to sterile equipment for preparation.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.